SimVascular/simvascular.github.io/documentation/svfsiplus/developer-guide/dynamic_arrays/readme.md

 object
 <ul style="list-style-type:disc;">
 <li> <strong>col</strong> - Returns a new Vector<T> object containing a copy of the column data.
 <li> <strong>rcol</strong> - Returns a new Vector<T> object containing an address pointing into the Array internal data.
-Modifying the Vector<T> object's data modifies the orginal Array data.
+Modifying the Vector<T> object's data modifies the original Array data.
 </i>
 </ul>